 The Operator represents and warrants that:

-all statements, representations, declarations, materials and information provided by the Operator to the Commonwealth as part of or in connection with the Tender Submission (other than forecasts or projections) was true, correct and not misleading in any material respect (whether by omission or otherwise) as at the Tender Date; and
+each statement, representation, declaration, material and all information provided by the Operator to the Commonwealth as part of or in connection with the Tender Submission (other than forecasts or projections) was true, correct and not misleading in any material respect (whether by omission or otherwise) as at the Tender Date; and

-all forecasts and projections which were provided to by the Operator to the Commonwealth as part of or in connection with the Tender Submission were prepared using due care and skill based on assumptions which the Operator or its Related Bodies Corporate believed, in Good Faith, were fair and reasonable assumptions as at the Tender Date.
+all forecasts and projections which were provided by or on behalf of the Operator to the Commonwealth as part of or in connection with the Tender Submission were prepared using due care and skill based on assumptions which the Operator or its Related Bodies Corporate believed, in Good Faith, were fair and reasonable assumptions as at the Tender Date.

 Repetition

-Unless expressly stated otherwise, each representation and warranty given by the Operator is deemed to be given on the Signing Date Agreement and repeated on each day thereafter.
+Unless expressly stated otherwise, each representation and warranty given by the Operator (other than clauses 26.2(a), 26.2(f) and 26.3) is deemed to be given on the Signing Date and repeated on each day thereafter throughout the Term with references to the facts and circumstances then subsisting.

 Trustee representations and warranties